ubcspin/HaptipediaExtractor/docs/usage.rst

 Cross-Reference Tool
 ~~~~~~~~~~~~~~~~~~~~
-Setting to find cross-references and connections between input publications
+* Setting to find cross-references and connections between input publications
-* If database tool is also turned on, the program will also compare the input publications with publications already in the database
+  * If database tool is also turned on, the program will find connections the input publications has with publications already in the database
   * See Connections Page to see what connections are defined

 Add To Database Tool
 ~~~~~~~~~~~~~~~~~~~~
-Setting to add extracted data into the a database
+* Setting to add extracted data into the database
   * Database schema must have tables and columns that are defined in Tables Page

 Write To File Tool
 ~~~~~~~~~~~~~~~~~~
-Setting to write all extracted into the same directories that contain figures and figure captions for a publication
+Setting to write all extracted data into the same directories that contain figures and figure captions for a publication

 Before Running the program